Bin-Chen-Lab/spider/README.md

 Then in the terminal, type the following commands:
 ```
-cd '/user_path' #enter a filepath representing the directory where you want to store the later downloaded data.
+cd '/user_path' #enter a filepath representing the directory where you want to store the later downloaded contents.
 mkdir SPIDER_python
 cd SPIDER_python
 git init